How to Develop Your Gluteal Muscles - Butt Shape

 How To

 1. In a power rack, set the bar to your chosen height.
-Kneel behind the bar, you could place an exercise mat underneath in order to make this more comfortable.
+Kneel behind the bar; you could place an exercise mat underneath in order to make this more comfortable.
 Slide under the bar, racking it across the back of your shoulders.
-Your shoulder blades should be retracted with the kept tight behind your back.
+Your shoulder blades should be retracted with the muscles kept tight behind your back.
 Un-rack the weight.

 2. Whilst looking forward with your head, sit back with your butt until you touch your calves.